broadnetty/veeamapiwrapper/README.md

 - create an AMI from that machine and use this AMI in your terraform templates

+- IMPORTANT: you may need to start the script manually to agree the ssh key from server and remove additional files (at last on mentioned below and the veeamwrapper folder)

 The setup script kicks off only by the first boot of the machine.
 It crates flag file and checks if it exists before doing anything:
 >if [ ! -f /home/ubuntu/veeam-setup/not_first_run ]